 - The minimum wage in Denmark is around 110 DKK per hour.

-There are no laws regarding the probation period in Denmark.
+Probationary period – There are no laws regarding the probation period in Denmark.
 However, a probationary period of up to three months may be agreed upon and the period cannot be extended.
-During this period an employer can terminate an employee giving two weeks’ notice with immediate effect.
+During this period an employer can terminate an employee by giving two weeks’ notice with immediate effect.

 Employees who have been terminated for a cause are entitled to the following severance pay as per the Salaried Employees Act: